• Skip to primary navigation

 Dill Potato Salad

-Dill potato salad makes a fantastic and easy to make side dish for your next barbecue.
-Red potatoes, celery, and onions are coated in a creamy and flavorful dill dressing.
+Dill potato salad is an easy and flavorful side dish for your next summer barbecue.
+Red potatoes, celery, and onions are coated in a creamy homemade dill dressing.

 Prep Time10 minutes minutes